Presentation

 The Master of Science programme is concerned with the study of four discipline areas:

-• you will learn about modelling and analysis of complex problems in the field of biology, analysed in the framework of computational statistical physics.
-You will gain the necessary skills and knowledge in the areas of neuroscience, molecular and cellular biophysics, and bioinformatics.
+Biological systems: you will learn to model and analyze complex problems in the field of biology, developing the necessary language and knowledge in the fields of neuroscience, molecular and cellular biophysics and bioinformatics, through physical-statistical and computational methodologies.

 Goals